Special-K-s-Flightsim-Bots/DCSServerBot/plugins/scheduler/README.md

     },
     {
       "installation": "instance1",
+      "affinity": [2, 3],                     -- CPU affinity for this process
       "schedule": {
         "00-12": "NNNNNNN",                   -- instance1 will run everyday from 12 to 24 hrs, besides Sundays.
         "12-24": "YYYYYYN"